 The cookies themselves were ridiculously addicting — like I said, I think I ate about half the batch during the 10,000m men’s final before realizing what I’d done.
 So I can attest that these are a great snack for an Olympic viewing party… especially for those tense events like the 10,000m final and weightlifting ;-D.

-For the Chocolate Crinkle Cookies:
+Get the Recipe: Chocolate Crinkle Cookies

 - 1 2/3 cups all-purpose flour